 To recap, these are the steps you need to take to secure your firm’s data:

 - Encrypt your email.

-Finally, when encrypting all of your devices, we can’t stress this enough: Make sure you use a strong password.
-That means a password with more than 12 characters, no dictionary words, and a mix of numbers and upper and lower case letters.
+When encrypting your devices, we can’t stress this enough: Make sure you use a strong password.
+A strong password contains more than 12 characters, no dictionary words, and a mix of numbers and upper and lower case letters.